stoplightio/elements/docs/getting-started/dev-portal/search-component.md

 ## Usage in React

-If you'd like to use this for React (and React-based tools like Gatsby) then use the `Search` React component.
+If you'd like to use this for React then use the `Search` React component.
 Here is an example of one way to implement it:

 <!-- title: Search.tsx -->